artsmia/artstories.md/stories/a-french-painter-in-rome.md

 In 1627, Poussin had the opportunity to work for Cardinal Barberini.
 The result of that commission was the painting we see here.
 The rest is history: just three years before, Poussin had arrived in Rome virtually an unknown artist.
 The success of his painting, “The Death of Germanicus,” cemented his reputation in the city.

-The painting remained in the possession of Cardinal Barberini’s family until 1958, the year it was purchased by the MIA.
+The painting remained in the possession of descendants of Cardinal Barberini until 1958, the year it was purchased by the MIA.

 ---